AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

     >
     > Select **Refresh** to get a fresh list of multimedia and view any change in your map file or if any multimedia within your DITA map is updated.

 1. Select **Download** to download the snapshot of the all multimedia in the DITA map.
 The excel sheet contains the selected columns and the multimedia filtered in the **Multimedia** view.
-You can then open this multimedia excel sheet in MS Excel.

-## View and fix the broken links
+## Broken links report

 The **Broken Links** is a useful report which provides you with the details of the broken links present in your current map.
 You can view the broken links, which can be for DITA topics, multimedia file references, content key references, and so on.
 You also have the ability to fix them here itself.
 The report provides detailed information such as the broken link, link type, files in which reference is used, and the type of files they have been used in.